bFraley/divjot/README.md

 [Try divjot] (https://bFraley.github.io/divjot)
 or clone or download it, and open index.html in a browser.

-The HTML and CSS areas update immediately on every keypress.

-Run your JS code by pressing enter or return.

 ### Use divjot for:
 - Jot down ideas in HTML, CSS, and JS.
 - Fast prototyping.